Stiivi/Tarot-swift/Sources/TarotKit/Documentation.docc/TarotKit/DevelopmentNotes.md

 they might be out of scope is that they might be going into the way of idea exploration and idea refinement.

+The framework needs to be done right from structure and interfaces perspective first.

+Known debt:

 - Error handling – important, but postponed for a bit later (``fatalError()`` is fine for now)
 - Performance – postponed for later
 - Thread safety – postponed for later

+Out of scope:

 - Generics - not intended (see a note below)

-The framework needs to be done right from structure and interfaces perspective first.

 ## Status